 Part of being a responsible pet owner is committing to care for your pets for the duration of their life.
-However, if you are forced to give up your pet, HSHA encourages you to make every effort to find it a new home with a family member, friend, co-worker, or other caring person.
-Please exhaust all possible options before coming to the Humane Society.
+Sometimes pet owners experience challenging behaviors in their pets and may even consider giving their pet up to the HSHA as a result.
+Before turning to this option, consider contacting us for guidance and reviewing the information below to discover possible solutions to the problem.
+But, if you are forced to give up your pet, HSHA encourages you to make every effort to find it a new home with a family member, friend, co-worker, or other caring person.
+Please exhaust all possible options before coming to HSHA.

-In the event that no other options are available, please contact the Humane Society at (717) 564-3320 to make a surrender appointment.
+In the event that you have exhaused all possible options, contact HSHA at (717) 564-3320 to make a surrender appointment.
 Acceptance of surrendered animals is dependant on space and cannot be guaranteed.
 Additionally, a surrender fee is required to help defray the cost of caring for the animal.
 Surrender fees are: $122 for dogs (non pit bull), $265.90 for pit bulls, and $135.70 for cats.

 CFC (Combined Federal Campaign) – 77697